 - Specific duties: Many construction companies are specialized.
 So if your company’s focus is roofing, you need to clearly indicate that toward the top.
-If you have multiple specialties, likewise, make sure you list the specific types of work your company does.
+If you have multiple specialties, likewise, make sure you list the specific areas of work your company performs.

 - Desired skills and qualifications: Construction workers typically aren’t required to have a college degree, but that doesn’t mean you can’t inquire about certifications for certain positions, particularly those with management responsibilities.

 - Training opportunities: The most successful construction workers are always learning new skills to make themselves more marketable.
 If you offer on-the-job training, mention it in your posting (but be specific).